paulipa/sico-wiki/rules-and-requirements.md

 	- Requirements for joining your corporation
   - Your corporation description and goals
   - Point of contact or recruitment process description
-- Corporation leadership must be active and interact with other coalition leadership.
+- Corporation leadership including CEO, Directors and other key players must be active and interact with other LinkNet partner leadership personell over the community discord.
 - **Poaching members from other partner corporations is not allowed**.
 You are allowed to advertise yourself and invite people over after their initiative but are not allowed to actively trying to poach members from other corporations.
 > There are no mandatory operation requirements, operation location requirements or any fees for any of our membership levels!
 {.is-success}